aws-amplify/docs/docs/cli/graphql-transformer/directives.md

 }
 ```

-By using a configured `oidc` provider for the API, it is possible to authenticate the users against it to perform operations on the `Post` type, and `owner` authorization is also possible.
+By using a configured `oidc` provider for the API, it is possible to authenticate the users against it.
+In the sample above, `oidc` is specified as the provider for the `owner` authorization on the type.
+The field `identityClaim: "sub"` specifies that the `"sub"` claim from your JWT token is used to provider ownership instead of the default `username` claim, which is used by the Amazon Cognito JWT.

 ### Combining multiple authorization types